dmstats(8) — Linux manual page

 of a reference to it.

-provided path on each monitoring iteration.
-This means
+vided path on each monitoring iteration.
+This means that

 moved to the same path as the original file.
 This mode is